nicsure/TD-H3-Engineering/README.md

 # TID Station
 # Virus/Malware detections are false positives.
 I have no idea why this is happening.
+If you are worried then don't download and use it.

 An application designed to replace the three apps supplied by TIDRADIO into a single app.
 It also allows configuration changes to be made in real time (Live Mode) which gives some remote functionality.